 Here at Great Northern, we have a Rain Bird HDPE system.
 The entire system is high-

 I had worked six professional tournaments before adding the recent Scottish Open as number 7.
 Of them, the Scottish is definitely at the top of my list.

 The event was held at Gullane (pronounced Gull'-in) Golf Club on the southern shore of the Firth of Forth in East Lothian, on the east coast of Scotland.
 Planted right along the North Sea, the golf course sat upon cliffs overhanging beautiful native landscapes and rocky shores.
 Gullane Golf Club is home to great links golf, great people,

 A little golf trip never hurt anyone.
 Since my TurfNet internship this summer includes an opportunity to volunteer at the Scottish Open at Gullane Golf Club, my parents decided to fly to Scotland to visit me, have a short vacation and enjoy a little golf as well.
 They met me in St. Andrews the weekend before the Open.

 I arrived in St. Andrews on Friday night and got a chance to play the Old Course on Saturday morning, before my parents' arrival.
-This was made possible by Gordon Moir, the Director of Greenkeeping at St. Andrews, who guided me through the ballot/waitlist process there.
+This was made possible by Gordon Moir,

 The World Cup is one of the biggest sporting events there is.
 Whether you're a European "football" fan or an American "soccer" fan, chances are that you're looking forward to The World Cup... one of the most watched events worldwide.

 My mentor/superintendent this summer, Aidan O'Hara, supervised the construction and renovation of football pitches that were done for the 2010 FIFA World Cup in Johannesburg and Pretoria, South Africa.